danielprietsch/AgileDevOps/README.md

                  hello.js: Nodejs + Express App;
                  package.json: Including express depencies to npm/yarn install;
                  node_modules: All modules downloaded by npm/yarn

- Author: Daniel Prietsch
+ # Author: Daniel Prietsch

  daniel@nuvemtecnologia.com

  http://nuvemtecnologia.com

- Need help with:
+ # Need help with:

 - Copy the Traefik logs to volume in Linux (not in container)
 - Parse Traefik logs?
 - Creating a real Jenkins test.

+# Many Thanks to:

+Jefferson (LinuxTips): by the giropops-monitoring (https://github.com/badtuxx/giropops-monitoring)

+Michael Hart: by the nodejs image (https://github.com/mhart/alpine-node/issues)

-Updates:
+# Updates:

 1.1: NODEJS Application "hello.js" ( https://"SWARM-MANAGER-IP" ) Running with a invalid crt.

 1.2: Ansible codes using docker modules.

 1.2.1: Adjusting role bugs, and added netdata dynamic installation with netdata.conf.j2.

+1.2.2: Giropops-monitoring added, but the graphics off node-exporter on grafana not working.